jessysutherns/ros2-autonomous-warehouse-robot/README.md

 The robot is capable of detecting, picking, transporting, and placing objects within a simulated warehouse environment.
 The system integrates computer vision, control, and robotic manipulation into a complete end-to-end pipeline.

+This project demonstrates a complete perception–planning–control pipeline for autonomous robotic manipulation in warehouse environments.

 ---

 ## Problem Statement

-Warehouse operations are often slow, repetitive, and labour-intensive, leading to inefficiencies and increased costs.
+Warehouse operations are often slow, repetitive, and labour-intensive, leading to inefficiencies and increased operational costs.

 This project demonstrates how autonomous mobile robots can improve logistics efficiency by performing object handling tasks without human intervention, aligning with Industry 4.0 automation goals.